DataBiosphere/toil/docs/tutorial.rst

 Dynamic Job Creation
 --------------------

-The previous example shows a workflow being defined outside of a job.
+The previous examples show a workflow being defined outside of a job.
 However, toil also allows jobs to be created dynamically within jobs.
 For example::
     def binaryStringFn(job, message, depth=10):